MichalIrzylowski/swag-pictures/README.md

+Instagram clone built with React.
+You can see full app at: https://swag-pictures.herokuapp.com.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>